-Because you are enrolled in a Medicare Advantage Plan, there is a limit to how much you have to pay out-of-pocket each year for in-network medical services that are covered by our plan (see the Medical Benefits Chart in Section 2, below).
+Because you are enrolled in a Medicare Advantage Plan, there is a limit to how much you have to pay out-of-pocket each year for medical services that are covered by our plan (see the Medical Benefits Chart in Section 2, below).
 This limit is called the maximum out-of-pocket amount for medical services.

-As a member of VIVA MEDICARE Plus, the most you will have to pay out-of-pocket for innetwork covered services in 2020 is \$6,700.
-The amounts you pay for copayments and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
-(The amounts you pay for your plan premiums, if applicable, and for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
+As a member of VIVA MEDICARE Select, the most you will have to pay out-of-pocket for covered services in 2020 is \$6,700.
+The amounts you pay for copayments, and coinsurance for innetwork covered services count toward this maximum out-of-pocket amount.
 In addition, amounts you pay for some services do not count toward your maximum out-of-pocket amount.
-These services are marked with an asterisk in the Medical Benefits Chart.)
-If you reach the maximum out-of-pocket amount of \$6,700, you will not have to pay any out-of-pocket costs for the rest of the year for innetwork covered services.
-However, you must continue to pay your plan premium (if applicable) and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+These services are marked with an asterisk in the Medical Benefits Chart.
+If you reach the maximum out-of-pocket amount of \$6,700, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered services.
+However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).